 6 7654 MARTIN SALESMAN 7698 1981-09-28 00:00:00 1250 1400 30

-Therefore, all of the RDF/OWL and SPARQL technology, along with transaction support can be made available in a DBaaS, Cloud environment, e.g.,
+Therefore, all of the RDF/OWL and SPARQL technology, along with transaction support, can be made available in a DBaaS, Cloud environment, e.g., [Oracle Public Cloud].

 INFERENCE DISCUSSION

-In his “Shortcourse on Next Generation Systems” , Doug Tolbert uses the following database schema for a set of examples:
+In his “Shortcourse on Next Generation Systems” [Tolbert], Doug Tolbert uses the following database schema for a set of examples:

+Figure 9

-This schema shows a simple organization structure in which it is important to notice that all of the relationships are bi-directional (e.g., the parent-child relationship on the Person class) in a manner discussed in the Introduction using the “InverseOf” inferencehe ntities are represented in a class hierarchy with inheritance.
-This type of schema served as the data model for the SIM data management system that was built by Boroughs Corporation in the 70s.
-There was no transforming this schema to a Relational data model before implementing the database, i.e., inference to convert a conceptual model to a Relational model when building a database application, which is a widespread practice in the industry Because of this, argued that more of the semantics of the data were incorporated into the database, which we believe is a highly desirable goal and what should be the motivation for new data management systems.
+This schema shows a simple organizational structure in which it is important to notice that all of the relationships are bi-directional (e.g., the parent-child relationship on the Person class) in a manner discussed in the Introduction using the “InverseOf” inference.
+The entities are represented in a class hierarchy with inheritance.
+This type of schema served as the data model for the SIM data management system that was built by Boroughs Corporation in the 1970s.
+There was no transforming this schema to a Relational data model before implementing the database, i.e., inference would help remove the need to convert a conceptual model to a Relational model when building a database application, which is a widespread practice in the industry.
+Because of this, Tolbert argued that more of the semantics of the data were incorporated into the database, which we believe is a highly desirable goal and what should be the motivation for new data management systems.

-The examples worked through in his paper showed a comparison of SQL queries and SIM queries for the Organization schema as implemented in a Relational database and directly in the SIM database.
+The examples Tolbert worked through in his paper showed a comparison of SQL queries and SIM queries for the Organization schema as implemented in a Relational database and directly in the SIM database.
 One of the more complex queries he showed was:

 “Print the names of employees and the titles of all their projects if they work on any project assigned to the Accounting Department.”

-:

-:
+Tolbert showed the following SQL query:

+Tolbert also showed the following SIM query:

-Here “Name of Project-Employee” is inherited from the “Person” class, “Project-Title” is retrieved by traversing the “Current-Project” relationship using the “of” operation, and “Dept-Title” is retrieved by traversing the “Current-Project” relationship and then the “Dept-Assigned” relationship.
+Here, “Name of Project-Employee” is inherited from the “Person” class, “Project-Title” is retrieved by traversing the “Current-Project” relationship using the “of” operation, and “Dept-Title” is retrieved by traversing the “Current-Project” relationship and then the “Dept-Assigned” relationship.

 This example query and the others in the paper show the benefit of inheritance and bi-directional relationships being directly implemented in the data management system as the application logic becomes much simpler.
 NoSQL databases are not moving in the direction of having these capabilities.
 Inference in RDF and OWL can be used to prototype these capabilities today.
 In addition, there are many more inference capabilities that can be used to prototype a new data management system capable of the following inferences.